 Figures and Tables

 Figures include artworks such as photographs, drawings, maps and charts.
 Tables are lists of words and numbers presented in vertical columns and horizontal rows.
 Figures and tables should be numbered separately and either embedded in your MS or provided in separate files.
 Always refer to specific table and figure numbers in the text (rather than saying “in the following table”).
 Please keep the title of figures and tables brief; lengthy descriptions of these items belong either in the main text or in footnotes.

 For a table, put the number and title above the item and the source beneath it.

 For a figure, put the number, title, source (eg name of photographer, date) and acknowledgments beneath the item.

 All reproduction costs and copyright clearances are the responsibility of the author.
-For photographs, we need a tiff or jpg file with a resolution of 300dpi at the right size (100%).
-If the photo is only small, the resolution should be 600dpi so as not to lose quality when it is enlarged.
-For maps or diagrams, the resolution should be higher – 600 or ever 1200dpi.
+For photographs, we need a tiff or jpg file with a resolution of 300 dpi at the right size (100%).
+If the photo is only small, the resolution should be 600 dpi so as not to lose quality when it is enlarged.
+For maps or diagrams, the resolution should be 600 dpi or more.